andipasti09/MyVirtualPet/README.md

 * alternatively you can use e.g. Postman to send your own requests

 NOTE: if you use Postman, make sure to deactivate "ssl certificate verification" under "File -> Settings" for testing.
+The base URL for the app is then https://localhost:5001/api

 The usual workflow for the app is:
 1. Create new user